 But, what are the customer’s expectations?

-By definition, customer expectations refer to the perceived value or benefits that customers seek when purchasing a good or availing a service.
+By definition, customer expectations refer to the perceived value or benefits that customers seek when purchasing goods or availing a service.
 Unfortunately, once established, these expectations can hold significant influence in decision-making processes and can be very hard to change.
-Developer’s often greatly underestimate the true cost of good aftercare, but is that the fault of the customer for having unrealistic expectations or is it our industry’s fault?
+Developer’s often greatly underestimate the true cost of good after care, but is that the fault of the customer for having unrealistic expectations or is it our industry’s fault?
 Where did these high expectations come from?

 Many markets, including ours, have come to realise that customer expectations will continue to rise and we will have to continue to keep up with them.
 Historically, customers have always expected basics such as quality service and fair pricing from companies – but modern customers have much higher expectations

 Consumers expect to be treated like a person, rather than just a number, and there is no difference when it comes to house building.
 It is manufacturing by any other name and we need to understand the extremes that other manufacturers go to, to get their product right, to be competitive and ultimately successful.
 Buyers know exactly what they want, and they want it now, but if that doesn’t happen, they will shout as loud as is necessary to get some form of resolution.

 Above all, customers expect exemplary customer service.
 They expect you to be empathetic, generous, solution-driven and ready to go above and beyond to help them.
 However, our industry is woefully unprepared to manage any large volume of customer complaints.
 As we have already touched upon, the majority of property developers to not have the requisite staff, systems or policies to respond to issues in a coherent manner.
 Once a homeowner has contacted them they would like a response, and fast, not stepping down until they hear the response they have been waiting for.